jrief/django-formset/docs/source/model-collections.rst

 ``CompanyCollection``.
 This is because **django-formset** otherwise does not know how the ``DepartmentCollection`` is related to model ``Company``, and how the ``TeamCollection`` is related to model ``Department``.

+.. rubric:: ``reverse_accessor``

+This is the reverse relation from the main instance back to the child objects and required during the construction of the collection.
+It usually is the string used in ``related_name`` when declaring a foreign key for any given relation.
+In this example, these values are ``departments`` for the relation from ``Company`` to ``Department``, and ``teams`` for the relation from ``Department`` to ``Team``.
+However, since we already used these names in the declaration of our collections, we ommitted them here.
+They are only required, if the attribute name of the collection differs from the ``related_name`` of the foreign key.

 .. rubric:: ``retrieve_instance(data)``